tektoncd/triggers/docs/eventlisteners.md

 `EventListener`s connect `TriggerBinding`s to `TriggerTemplate`s and provide an
 addressable endpoint, which is where webhooks/events are directed.

-It also define an optional field called `validate` to validate event using a predefined task.
-Learn more here: [validate-event](validate-event.md).

 Further, it is at this level that the service account is connected, which specifies what permissions the resources will be created (or at least attempted) with.